-Garlic: Some minced Garlic will be needed to marinate the shrimp, about 4 cloves worth.
-Garlic adds that little extra flavor to the shrimps.
+- Garlic: Some minced garlic will be needed to marinate the shrimp, and this adds that little extra flavor to the shrimp.
+If you don’t have any fresh ones, use a teaspoon of minced garlic from the jar or some garlic powder instead.

-Soy Sauce: I used about 4 teaspoons of soy sauce for the shrimp marinade.
-If you like your spring rolls a little saltier, use more soy sauce.
+- Soy Sauce: I used about 4 teaspoons of soy sauce for the shrimp marinade.
+If you like your spring rolls a little saltier, use more.

-Pepper: Ground black pepper adds a little extra flavor to the shrimp.
+- Pepper: Ground black pepper adds a little extra flavor to the shrimp.
+You can also use white pepper if preferred.

-Cooking Spray: You need it to ensure the spring rolls don’t stick to the rack and break apart.
+- Cooking Spray: You need it to ensure the spring rolls don’t stick to the rack and break apart.
+If you don’t have one in hand, you can use a little bit of olive oil instead.

 Air Frying vs. Deep Frying